 As mentioned the previous section, the author tested performance of parallel SMACOF program with respect to block sizes.
 We used three different data set of 1024, 2000, and 2048 points data and experimented with 8 threads on Intel8a and Intel8b machines.
-The tested block size is increased in factor of 2 from one to 256 for 1024 points data (in order to keep the number of blocks more than the number of threads or cores) or 512 for 2000 and 2048 points data, as shown in Figure 3.
+The tested block size is increased by the factor of 2 from one to 256 for 1024 points data ,in order to keep the number of blocks (m^2) more than the number of threads (TH), or to 512 for 2000 and 2048 points data, as shown in Figure 4.
 Note that the curves for every test case show the same shape.
 When the block size is 64, the application performs best with 2000 and 2048 points data.
 For the data with 1024 points, performance of the block size 64 is comparative with block size 128.
-From those results, we could make conclusion that there are fitter block sizes for each problem and it might different for each machines.
-For the two machines in Table 2, block size 64 could be fitter than other block sizes.
+From those results, block size 64 could be fitter than other block sizes for the Intel8a and Intel8b in Table 2.
 Note that the running time of 2000 points data is longer than that of 2048 points data on both test platforms, even though the number of points are less.
 The reason is that the iteration number of 2000 data is 80, but that of 2048 data is only 53 for the performance tests.